About me

 When we left (in 1996), I started working for Bashan Systems, first supporting their software and then a part of the team that set up Bashan's Internet development center.
 I was the "web interface" guy in the team.
 I learnt HTML and image manipulation all by myself.
 Remember, it was '96, no one taught this stuff then.

 My mission is to connect people and information using technology.
-Translating the Cluetrain Manifesto into Hebrew is part of that mission.
+Translating the Cluetrain Manifesto into Hebrew was part of that mission.

-I am now the Internet Coordinator of Shatil, an organization that helps voluntary organizations for Social Change.
+From 2010 to 2008 I was the Webmaster of Shatil, an organization that helps voluntary organizations for Social Change.

 People are more important than computers.